cons0le7/hyperpixel4-kali/README.md

 ## Rotation

-:warning: for Xorg-based operating systems running on Pi 4 and Pi 400
+for Pi 4 and Pi 400
 ```
 sudo nano /boot/config.txt
 ```